I told Rishabh that I too can bowl the Super Over, reveals Axar | Sports-Games

 ''I was ready from my end,'' he said when asked about returning to the playing XI.

-The fact that Axar was coming off a terrific outing in his debut Test series against England and equally impressive performances in limited overs matches prior to the IPL must have added to his confidence heading into the lucrative league.
+He thanked his teammates and said they trusted him more than the spinner himself. ''I was nervous before the game, but once I did some warm-up sessions with the team, I was fine. ''I was emotional to be amongst my close friends and teammates again since I was back in action after being in quarantine for 20 days, but everyone backed me to do well, and they trusted me even more than I trusted myself.''
+The fact that Axar was coming off a terrific outing in his debut Test series against England must have added to his confidence heading into the lucrative league.

 ''I was bowling well even before COVID -- in the Tests as well as the T20s,'' he said. ''I was carrying that confidence.
 I wasn't thinking too much about COVID... obviously, it was a frustrating phase.''
-PTI AH PM PM
+The spin bowling all-rounder expressed that the Delhi Capitals, who defeated Mumbai Indians in their last match, couldn't have asked for a better outing in Chennai.

+''We won two out of two matches in Chennai, so we couldn't have put in a better performance at this venue.
+And when a close match falls in the team's favour, then the team's confidence gets a major boost. ''We haven't discussed about our plans for the Ahmedabad leg yet.
+We are taking one match at a time and staying in the present as much as possible.''
+PTI AH PM KHS KHS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)